Jeremias-Brand/Jeremias-Brand.github.io/index.md

 ---

 <div class="hero-content">
+<p>Welcome to the Brand Group.
+We use flatworms as model systems to understand how sexual reproduction shapes biodiversity.</p>
+<p>We are currently recuiting!
+Please get in touch if you are interested in a PhD or MSc project.
+I am also happy to support any grant applications for Postdocs to join the team.</p>
 <h2>Why do some lineages diversify while others do not?</h2>
 </div>

 <div class="image-text-grid">
   <img src="/img/home/fig_intro_02.jpg" alt="Research Highlight 1">